EnterpriseDB/docs/README.md

 1. Create a `.env` file: `cp env .env.development`.

+At this point you have a couple options.
+You can either use docker to quickly get the documentation running in your browser, or you can fully set up a development environment on your local machine.

+### Get started quickly with Docker
+Choose this option if you just want to update documentation, and don't want to worry about installing and managing the correct version of Node.

+1. Install Docker on your mac.
+[Follow the direction here.](https://docs.docker.com/get-docker/)

+1. Navigate to the cloned repo directory in your terminal

+1. Run `docker-compose up`

+1. And that's it!
+The application will take a few minutes to build, but once it's finished the it can be accessed at `http://localhost:8000/`.

+### Set up a full development environment
+Choose this option if you need to make more in depth changes to the docs application, or you are comfortable managing your Node installation

 1. Install [Node.js version 14 LTS](https://nodejs.org/en/download/).
 We recommend using Node version 14 LTS (the Long Term Support release) as version 15 is not compatible with some of our dependencies at this time.

    - If you already have Node installed, you can verify your version by running `node -v` in the cloned repo directory.